tscircuit/footprinter/README.md

 footprinter could cause the defaults to change, which is why sloppy definitions are generally not desirable.

+## Adding new footprint functions

+You can add new footprint functions by introducing a new function in the [src/fn](https://github.com/tscircuit/footprinter/tree/main/src/fn) directory.
+You'll also need to export it from the [footprint function index file](https://github.com/tscircuit/footprinter/blob/main/src/fn/index.ts)

+After you've written the function, you can introduce a quick test, e.g. [soic.test.ts](https://github.com/tscircuit/footprinter/blob/main/tests/soic.test.ts)
 Currently it's not possible to see if a given definition is sloppy.

 An example of a sloppy definition is `bga64`.
 It's very underconstrained and